 Since the release of their sophomore album In Return, Odesza have been one of the most in demand electronic acts.
-Playing festivals of all types, their unique brand of electronic music has crossed over the massive fanbase with sold out world tours over the past couple of years.
-They kept up the momentum with their new album A Moment Apart, one of our best of the year, which tabbed bigger features and showed a greater ambition by the Seattle.
-They took that ambition to a tour across North America this fall that included a final arena show in Brooklyn at the Barclays Center.
-With a slew of guests, a drum ensemble, a guitarist, trumpeter and trombonist, the pair showed the heights of their ambition to an audience of nearly 12,000.
+Playing festivals of all types, their unique brand of electronic music has crossed over with sold out world tours over the past couple of years.
+They kept up the momentum with their new album A Moment Apart, one of our best of the year, which tabbed bigger features and showed a greater ambition by the Seattle duo.
+They took to a tour across North America this fall that included a final arena show in Brooklyn at the Barclays Center.
+With a slew of guests, a drum ensemble, a guitarist, trumpeter and trombonist, the pair showed the heights of their influence to an audience of nearly 12,000.

 Chet Porter started the show at 7:15 with his mix of future bass, melodic electronic music and trap.
 Having posted the set times online, something that is generally helpful, it was clear who the audience was there to see.
 Things started to fill in a little more for Sofi Tukker, who both played guitars and sang, while Tukker would trigger drum sounds and synths on controllers in front of him.
 Then they would hit this suspended circular percussion instrument with animals on wooden blocks that would each make a different sound.
 The crowd bobbed along with them, but really got up when they did “Best Friend,” for which J Patt of The Knocks came out for and then “Drinkee.”
 In all they were great, but it felt like they could have used a drummer or somebody else to bring the percussion to life with so much else being done live.